 This tactic not only got consumers thinking about their spending habits, it gave the client detailed information on their market.

 💡 The Key Takeaway: Understanding the angle you want to use with your feedback is a necessary step.
 Going into a PR survey without potential story ideas can add difficulty to the process.
 By crafting a thought-out public relations questionnaire, organizing content will be that much easier.

 Tip 2: Target your audience

 While research pros think of “audience” as those to be surveyed, PR practitioners think of the “audience” as not just consumers/customers but also reporters/media outlets.
-And naturally you want to get as much media coverage as possible from your survey results to maximize your ROI.
+If you want to increase the ROI of your research, you need to get as much media coverage as possible.

 So, you work with that reporter for the “curtain-raising” story, followed by a blog post (linking to the story) and coming up with a general pitch to a broader group of journalists.